 We didn’t go into any clubs and bars, and I highly recommend for you to change the google ratings and reviews of any places you go into and be vigilant about your belongings!

 And make sure to confirm and check your receipt and charges.
-Here are a few places that are more reputable for you to check out along the walking street:
+Here are a few places that are more reputable for you to check out:

 Waikiki Bar & Restaurant